 3) Buddhism, which can be subsequently divided into Mahayana (Indian) Buddhism, Tibetan Buddhism and Japanese Buddhism , each with its own peculiarities ;

-7) and lastly Shamanism, widespread in North and South America as well as in Siberia, which finds its place here for its eastern origins in the frozen plains of Russia .
+7) and lastly Shamanism, widespread in North and South America as well as in Siberia, which finds its place here for its eastern origins in the

-The real purpose of this collection of texts and photographs freely taken and from the web and presented here without any profit or commercial interest, but rather for popular and commercial purposes only, is to also provide a number of links to resources and detail sites.
-The Hidden Ring thus stands as an introductory portal to the world of Eastern philosophy.
+The real purpose of this collection of texts and photographs freely taken from the web and presented here without any purpose for profit nor commercial interest is also to provide a number of links to detailed resources and specific sites.
+The Hidden Ring

 And this is not by way of doctrinaire polemic as much as because the sense of the division of the world between East and West should also be reflected in the very structure of this website, the purpose of which is not to debate about that division , whether it is right or wrong; as much as to give voice also to the other side, hitherto perhaps kept in a minority status in relation to the Christian West.
+And also , as much as the origin of the

 This site therefore wants to remedy that.